smolnar/blog/_posts/2016-02-12-secure-your-api-authentication.md

 ## API key as a parameter

 Passing API key along with request parameters mixes the key with parameters for the resource actions and altogether just brings confusion, since it derives its function from authentication.
 You may argue that it doesn't seem very odd, because many APIs use this approach, but that doesn't justify it.
-Secondly, passing an API key as a parameter usually involes server-side lookup for the key in the database and based on it's existence, server allows/denies access for the request.
+Secondly, passing an API key as a parameter usually involves server-side lookup for the key in the database and based on it's existence, server allows/denies access for the request.
 Much like this.

 {% highlight ruby %}
 # app/controllers/api/application_controller.rb